Graduate Studies for Doctor of Philosophy (PhD) degree

 2. Admission of students to doctoral studies

-PhD candidates are required to have a GPA of at least 86 in the graduate program and at least of 86 for the master’s thesis.
+PhD candidates are required to have a GPA of at least 86 in the graduate program and the master’s thesis.
 To be admitted for doctoral studies, students must register, have a personal interview with the faculty committee, and select an advisor.
+Current research areas can be seen here.

 3. Course of study